cocopaw/qBittorrentDriveLetterChanger/README.md

    - Enter WebUI URL, username, and password (defaults: `http://localhost:8080`, `admin`).
    - Specify the old and new drive letters (e.g., `D:` to `E:`).
    - Choose to filter by a tracker (optional).
-   - Select to process a single torrent or all torrents, or quit.
+   - Select to process a single torrent or all torrents or quit.

 4. Tracker Filtering:
-   - The script allows filtering torrents by tracker domain, mirroring the qBittorrent GUI's 'Trackers' section behavior.
+- The script allows filtering torrents by tracker domain, matching the behavior of the qBittorrent GUI's "Trackers" section.
-   - When prompted to filter by tracker, enter 'y' to enable filtering.
-Then, enter a tracker domain from the 'Trackers' section in GUI.
+- When prompted to filter by tracker:
+  - Enter `y` to enable filtering, then input a tracker domain exactly as it appears in the qBittorrent GUI's "Trackers" section.
-   - Press Enter without input to process all trackers (equivalent to the GUI's 'All' setting).
+  - Enter `n` or press Enter to process all torrents, equivalent to the GUI's "All" tracker setting.

 5. The program will preview changes and update torrent paths.
 Logs are saved in the `Logs` directory.